danthegoodman1/BreakingSQLite/README.md

 ]
 ```

-As you can see, a single bit flip against _committed entries_ will lose data.
+As you can see, a single bit flip against _committed entries_ will lose data silently.